TheDen/thoughts.theden.sh/content/posts/kube-tricks.md

 Both useful for CI, but generally a good idea to check the `diff` of a resource that's about to updated.

-## Switch Namespaces and Clusters Daster
+## Switch Namespaces and Clusters Faster

 Tools like [kubectx + kubens](https://github.com/ahmetb/kubectx) are useful to switch between different clusters and namespaces faster.
 Renaming both binaries to `kcontext` and `knamespace` is another neat trick to make `kubectl` autocomplete.